ABZ-Aaron/DataEngineerZoomCamp/README.md

 Here we are running our image to create a container.

 We specify `pg-network` to ensure this container will be part of this network.
-Remember we, specified this earlier when we created our postgres and pgadmin containers.
+Remember we specified this earlier when we created our postgres and pgadmin containers.

 We are also passing a number of parameters, such as `user`,  `password`, and the `url` from where data will be downloaded.
 The python `argparse` programme will read these into the `ingest-data` script.